Physical properties of a fan-shaped jet backlit by an X9.3 flare: Data Inversions

 The study of \citet{2009cauzzi} using cloud modelling for \halpha \: required adjustments equivalent to temperatures of up to 60kK to fit their profiles.
 Additionally, \citet{Tziotziou072} found that the \halpha \: line widths in quiet Sun observations were strongly affected by the seeing and by the fact that the retrieved optical depth values are negatively skewed, once again resulting in an influence towards some large underestimations of optical depths and therefore the total mass contained in the fan jet.

-Modelling the broadening principally by using higher $\tau_0$ values (opacity broadening, i.e. in the model, a high opacity of the cloud broadens the line via saturation of the intensity profile to the source function values of the cloud.
-This saturation happens for a greater span of the wavelengths in the absorption profile as $\tau_0$ increases significantly above unity.) does not result in good fits of the full profiles.
-The fit via higher optical depth is particularly poor in the line wings, which become much steeper than in the observations and thus result in large values of $\chi^2$.
+Modelling the broadening principally by using higher $\tau_0$ values does not result in good fits of the full profiles.
+That is to say "opacity broadening" principally results in saturation of the intensity profile in the core to the source function values of the cloud at high opacity, meaning that a broader profile will also have a flatter core.
+This saturation happens for a greater span of the wavelengths in the absorption profile as $\tau_0$ increases significantly above unity.
+However, this fitting via higher optical depth is particularly poor in the line wings, which become much steeper than in the observations and thus result in large values of $\chi^2$.
 The vast majority of the profiles are symmetrical and thus the widths of these profiles are unlikely to be the result of strong velocity gradients.
 If they were, this would imply that very particular patterns of velocity gradients that happen to result in symmetrical profiles are present in the majority of pixel, across the field of view and for different angles of orientation between the fan spines and the viewer.
 There are some small fraction of profiles present that do show some asymmetries that would be better explained using this information, but these profiles have a main absorption feature in line with the widths of profiles in surrounding features, and an additional element that likely represents a feature created by a strong velocity gradient.
-In the small number of more asymmetrical profiles our routine focuses on fitting what appears to be the main absorption feature of the profile, e.g. see Fig.\ref{fig:level12}.
+In the small number of more asymmetrical profiles our routine focuses on fitting what appears to be the main absorption feature of the profile, e.g. see Fig. \ref{fig:level12}.
 The best fits produced a close match to both the absorption core and the gradients of the wings.
 This was achieved by the algorithm in almost every case by using lower but still optically thick $\tau$ values coupled with substantial broadening of the Gaussian width parameter $\sigma$.
+Asymmetric profile features resulting from velocity gradients are commonly observed in flares but can also be found in quiet sun features as well, and have been investigated in numerous studies such as \citet{2015Kuridze, 2017Druett, 2017Capparelli, 2018Druett}.
+For example, in our data we see a "horn" of the \halpha ~profile in the blue wing or a lower gradient away from the central Doppler shifted component in the red wing, which are both visible in lower panel of Fig.~\ref{fig:level12}, black line.